 Furthermore, any California consumer has the right to make such requests twice over the course of 12 months.

-New privacy laws — from the GDPR to the CCPA — notably serve to give users more control over their data.
+In this age of increasingly severe techlash, new privacy laws — from the GDPR to the CCPA — notably serve to give users more control over their data.
 From making data handling requests, to having the ability to opt out of data sale, users are given rights over their personal information that have never before been established on American soil.

 Let’s dive into what you need to do to uphold these new rights and controls.